raspberrypilearning/ai-images-on-pi/en/step_1.md

     </iframe>
 </html>

+--- collapse ---
+---
+title: No YouTube?
+Download the video!
+---

+You can download all the resources for this project, including the above video [by clicking here](https://projects.raspberrypi.org/en/projects/ai-images-on-pi-go){:target="_blank"}.

+--- /collapse ---

 Welcome to the exciting world of AI image generation!

 By following these steps, you will install a Stable Diffusion XL image generation model locally on your Raspberry Pi, to create amazing images of anything you can imagine!